 “fgetcsv — Gets line from file pointer and parse for CSV fields” (php.net, n.d.)

 The following variable $sql pushes the data from the array into the busdata database.
-Using an SQL INSERT command the data from the associative array is to be input into the corresponding attribute within the database.
-A final check is run at the end of the while iteration to check if the data within the associative array has been entered successfully into the database.
+Using an SQL INSERT command, the data from the associative array is to be input into the corresponding attribute within the database.
+A final check is run at the end of the ‘while’ iteration to check if the data within the associative array has been entered successfully into the database.
 The “Thank You, your details have been added to the Database” message is displayed when each record is entered.
-If the record fails and error message is produced.
+If the record fails to …. then an error message is produced.

 MySQL to JSON Conversion